-In addition to antiviral therapies, other therapeutic approaches have been explored to target latent infections in MS. These approaches involve use of antibiotics immunomodulators, which aim to modulate the immune response, reduce inflammation, and MS symptoms.
-128,129 potentially alleviate Tetracyclines, minocycline such as doxycycline, have been investigated for their potential therapeutic effects in MS. These have both antimicrobial immunomodulatory properties.
+In addition to antiviral therapies, other therapeutic approaches have been explored to target latent infections in MS. These approaches of antibiotics involve the use and immunomodulators, which aim to modulate the immune response, reduce inflammation, and potentially alleviate MS symptoms.128,129 Tetracyclines, such minocycline as and doxycycline, have been investigated for their potential therapeutic effects in MS. These antibiotics have antimicrobial both and immunomodulatory properties.
 They can suppress bacterial infections associated with MS, such as C. pneumoniae, and also modulate the immune response and reduce inflammation.
-Tetracyclines have been shown to inhibit immune cell activation and migration, reduce the production of proinflammatory cytokines, and promote anti-inflammatory responses.
-Clinical trials assessing the efficacy of tetracyclines in MS are ongoing.
-130
+Tetracyclines have been shown to inhibit immune cell activation and migration, reduce the production of proinflammatory cytokines, and promote antiinflammatory responses.
+Clinical trials assessing the efficacy of tetracyclines in MS are ongoing.130

 Macrolide antibiotics, including azithromycin and clarithromycin, have also been studied in the context of MS. Like tetracyclines, macrolides possess antimicrobial and immunomodulatory properties.
 They can target bacterial infections associated with MS, such as M. pneumoniae and C. pneumoniae and modulate the immune response.
 Macrolides have been shown to inhibit the production of pro-inflammatory cytokines, reduce immune cell activation, and promote regulatory T-cell responses.
-Clinical trials investigating the use of macrolides in MS are currently underway.
-131
+Clinical trials investigating the use of macrolides in MS are currently underway.131

-IFN- β is a widely used immunomodulatory therapy in MS. It can reduce inflammation, modulate the immune response, and potentially impact latent infections.
-IFN- β has been shown to have antiviral properties by inhibiting viral replication and promoting an antiviral state within cells.
+IFN-β is a widely used immunomodulatory therapy in MS. It can reduce inflammation, modulate the immune response, and potentially impact latent infections.
+IFN-β has been shown to have antiviral properties by inhibiting viral replication and promoting an antiviral state within cells.
 Additionally, it can modulate the immune response against viral infections.
-Clinical studies have suggested that IFN- β treatment may reduce viral activity and potentially modify the course of MS in individuals with latent infections.
-132 checkpoint Immune inhibitors, natalizumab fingolimod, are immunomodulatory therapies that target specific molecules involved in immune cell migration and activation.
+Clinical studies have suggested that IFN-β treatment may reduce viral activity and potentially modify the course of MS in individuals with latent infections.132 checkpoint Immune inhibitors, such as natalizumab and fingolimod, are immunomodulatory therapies that target specific molecules involved in immune cell migration and activation.
 These medications have been investigated for their potential effects on latent infections in MS. By modulating immune cell trafficking and reducing immune cell infiltration into the CNS, these therapies may indirectly impact viral replication and inflammation associated with latent infections.
-However, caution must be exercised when using immune checkpoint inhibitors, as they can increase the risk of certain viral infections.
-133
+However, caution must be exercised when using immune checkpoint inhibitors, as they can increase the risk of certain viral infections.133